How to Create a Root User in Ubuntu [Step-by-Step]

 What is a Root User in Ubuntu?

-Root user refers to the supreme user who has access over literally everything in a system.
+The root user is the superuser or administrator with elevated privileges, enabling them to execute commands and make changes to the system that regular users cannot.
+The root user has unrestricted access to all files and commands, making it a powerful but potentially risky account.
 In Linux, any user ID assigned with entity ‘0’ is the root user.
 It can read, write and perform any operation on the system as the superuser.

-Steps of Creating a Root User in Ubuntu
+4 Steps to Create a Root User in Ubuntu

 You can create a new user from the terminal using the adduser command.
-Type the following command in the Ubuntu terminal.
+Check the below steps to see how it works:

 adduser abir